carla-simulator/map/doc/ad_map_access/HLD_Security.md

 ### Compiler and compiler security flags

-The development platforms are Ubuntu Linux 20.04 Focal Fossa and 22.04 Jammy Jellyfish.
+The development platform is Ubuntu Linux 22.04 Jammy Jellyfish.

 A standard cmake toolchain has been used to compile the library.
 The compiler is g++ 9.3.0, other compilers are also supported (see README for details).